kodecocodes/swift-algorithm-club/Queue/README.markdown

 To make dequeuing more efficient, we can use the same trick of reserving some extra free space, but this time do it at the front of the array.
 We're going to have to write this code ourselves as the built-in Swift array doesn't support this out of the box.

-The idea is this: whenever we dequeue an item, we don't shift the contents of the array to the front (slow) but mark the item's position in the array as empty (fast).
+The idea is as follows: whenever we dequeue an item, we don't shift the contents of the array to the front (slow) but mark the item's position in the array as empty (fast).
 After dequeuing `"Ada"`, the array is:

 	[ xxx, "Steve", "Tim", "Grace", xxx, xxx ]